 Daily Devotional: Psalms 48:1-7

-1 Great is the Lord, and most worthy of praise, in the city of our God, his holy mountain.
-2 Beautiful in its loftiness, the joy of the whole earth, like the heights of Zaphon is Mount Zion, the city of the Great King.
+1 Great is the LORD, and most worthy of praise, in the city of our God, his holy mountain.
+2 It is beautiful in its loftiness, the joy of the whole earth.
+Like the utmost heights of Zaphon is Mount Zion, the city of the Great King.
 3 God is in her citadels; he has shown himself to be her fortress.
 4 When the kings joined forces, when they advanced together, 5 they saw her and were astounded; they fled in terror.
 6 Trembling seized them there, pain like that of a woman in labor.
 7 You destroyed them like ships of Tarshish shattered by an east wind.